stackimpact/stackimpact-python/README.rst

    different environments.
 -  ``host_name`` (Optional) By default, host name will be the OS hostname.
+-  ``auto_profiling`` (Optional) If set to ``False``, disables automatic profiling and reporting.
+Programmatic or manual profiling should be used instead.
+Useful for environments without support for timers or background tasks.
 -  ``debug`` (Optional) Enables debug logging.
 -  ``cpu_profiler_disabled``, ``allocation_profiler_disabled``,
    ``block_profiler_disabled``, ``error_profiler_disabled`` (Optional)